Itz-Sai-official/PRODIGY_WD_02/README.md

 Stopwatch web Application

 Goal of the Project:
 The primary goal of the Stopwatch Web Application is to develop a responsive and user-friendly web-based tool that allows users to measure elapsed time accurately.
-The application should support functionalities such as start, pause, reset, and lap recording, using web technologies like HTML, CSS, and JavaScript.
+The application should support functionalities such as start, pause, reset, and lap recording, using web technologies like HTML.

  What Can It Be Used For?
 A stopwatch web app can be used in a variety of scenarios, including: